Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 How to make focaccia dough

-First of all, sift the flour and salt into a bowl and set aside.
+• First of all, sift the flour and salt into a bowl and set aside.

-If the water is too warm, it will kill the yeast, and your dough won’t rise.
+• Measure or weigh the water and make sure that it is only lukewarm before pouring it into a jug and adding the fresh yeast and sugar.
+Remember – if the water is too warm, it will kill the yeast, and your dough won’t rise.
 You can help the yeast to dissolve by putting your fingers in the jug and mixing it with your fingertips.

-Once the yeast has dissolved, pour it into the bowl with the flour and salt.
-Then add the oil.
+• Once the yeast has dissolved, pour it into the bowl with the flour and salt.
+Then, add the oil.

 What to do if your dough is too dry or too wet

-First dough rise
+The first dough rise

-Second dough rise
+The second dough rise

 Focaccia dough after the first dough rise

-Very carefully spread the dough out with your fingertips until it uniformly fills the tray.
+• Very carefully spread the dough out with your fingertips until it uniformly fills the tray.
 Try not to flatten it or knock the air bubbles out of it.
 A gentle movement of the fingertips from the centre outwards will do the job!
-Cover with cling film again and let the dough continue to rise for another 20 minutes.
+Cover it with cling film again and let the dough continue to rise for another 20 minutes.

 How to bake focaccia with cherry tomatoes and oregano

-Crush some coarse, unrefined sea salt with a mortar and pestle or with the back of a spoon.
+• Crush some coarse, unrefined sea salt with a mortar and pestle or with the back of a spoon.

-Wash the cherry tomatoes and slice them in half across the middle, horizontally rather than vertically, so that the core remains invisible underneath.
+• Wash the cherry tomatoes and slice them in half across the middle, horizontally rather than vertically, so that the core remains invisible underneath.
 You can choose whether to put the tomatoes in alternate holes or one in each hole.
 I love juicy little cherry tomatoes, so I put one in each hole!

 How to serve focaccia with cherry tomatoes and oregano

-How to store focaccia
+How to store focaccia with cherry tomatoes and oregano

 Focaccia with cherry tomatoes and oregano